Ernest314/ftc-ohs/RobotC/Encapsulation.md

 	- `word nNxtExitClicks` _(var)_
 		- how many "Exit Button" clicks until abort program
 - __File Access__
+	- According to what I see on the API, this is pretty unnecessary.
 - __Timing__
 	- `void ClearTimer(TTimers theTimer)` _(fn)_
 		- timers auto-start, always reset them; timer can be T1 to T4